sahilzalte/365-DAYS-365-CODES/README.md

   - **Day 151**: Today we created all pages, added images and buttons, and built a well-structured UI with only the Navbar generated.
 MongoDB added, environment variable added.
   - **Day 152**: Today completed project, added all backend functionality and dynamic routes in Next.js, integrated MongoDB, and tested using Postman.
 ---
+### Project Work Completed

+#### Finalized Projects
+All projects have been successfully completed and uploaded to their respective repositories.

+- React + Tailwind CSS projects are fully hosted and live.
+- Next.js projects are configured for local development and testing, with Postman for API testing and MongoDB for database management.
+---

+  - *PHP Development Initiated.*
+  - **Day 153**: Installed `XAMPP`, set up VS Code, configured the environment, and created a "Hello World" application.

 ## Getting Started

 To explore the solutions, please follow these steps: